Peter L. Gluck: Education

 Gluck received his Bachelor of Arts from Yale University in 1962.
 He received his Masters in Architecture at the Yale School of Architecture studying under dean Paul Rudolph (architect), and noted architects James Stirling, Shadrach Woods and Henning Larsen.
 The influence of Louis Kahn who served as a design critic and professor of architecture at Yale School of Architecture from 1947 to 1957 was also still deeply felt.
 Toward the end of his program the Yale Building Project was initiated.
 A shift in the focus of learning to direct experience and away from the drafting room coincided with a design-build culture which already existed at Yale.
 "The design-build culture was largely initiated by two members of the class of 1965, David E. Sellers and Peter Gluck.
 In 1963, Sellers helped Gluck to build a vacation house for Gluck's parents in Westhampton, New York.
 A cedar-clad house which was supported on telephone poles took two summers to build and was featured in a 1967 article in Progressive Architecture which described the young Gluck as "plunging headlong into architecture--designing, building and developing."

 Early work

 After graduation in 1965, Gluck purchased land in Vermont with the intention of building his own designs—a manifestation of the entrepreneurship that educator Denise Scott Brown has described as characteristic of Yale architecture students during the nineteen-sixties.
 Gluck purchased 100 acre near Warren, Vermont, for which he designed vacation condominiums that were actually erected a few years later in a nearby town, Bolton.

-The 4 four-bedroom cluster housing units built in Bolton were partially pre-fabricated with the complicated outer form of the building broken down into component wall panels which were made in a local carpentry shop.
-"The real value of prefabrication in this case" says Gluck, "lies in getting the product fast and getting it when you want it, and maintaining quality control".
-It is also a way of betting a rather complex building gets built at all, in areas of the country where builders will either refuse to bid such a job or automatically figure it at a premium because of its unfamiliarity.
-This early goal of saving both time and money for clients and developers in an integrated design-build method is one that Gluck will carry through the rest of his work.

 After designing a series of houses from New York to Newfoundland, Gluck went to Tokyo to design large projects for Takenaka Komuten Co., LTD a leading Japanese construction consortium.
 This experience influenced Gluck's later work both in his knowledge of Japan's traditional aesthetics and of its efficient modern methods of integrated construction and design.